 Passenger: “We can take you, get in.”

 Now, you should always take precautions when hitchhiking.
-And this is a ride most people should probably turn down, including me.
+And given crazy travel experiences had before, this is a ride most people should probably turn down, including me.
 But with the sunset looming, few cars on the road, and no hostels until Taupo I squeezed in behind the passnger seat.
 He had the seat leaning so far back his head was but sitting in my lap.

 I then notice the driver clenching a pocket knife.
 It soon went into one of his many leather satchels.
 I knew I would have to be alert for this ride.
 Watch out for landmarks, answer questions in a neutral way, and keep questions to a minimum.